Spring and Summer safety tips

 Outdoor fires in Strathcona County

-- Open fires (grass/brush), burn barrel and stubble burning fires require a burn permit and are only allowed in the rural area.
+- Open fires (grass/yard/brush) and burn barrels require a burn permit and are only allowed in the rural area.
 Apply for a fire permit.

 - Recreational fires such as fire pots, pits and chimineas and smudges (for the purpose of protecting livestock) do not require a fire permit.